ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    HAVING COUNT(*) > 1
    ORDER BY sale_count DESC;
    ```
-   *Explanation*: Filters sales from January 18 onward, groups by category, and keeps categories with more than one sale.
+   *What it does*: Filters sales from January 18, groups by category, keeps categories with multiple sales.

-5. **High-Value Sales by Date**
+5. **High-Value Days**
    ```sql
    SELECT
        sale_date,